 Statement on Diversity

-Our communities are rich, alive, dynamic and inclusive environments that are designed to enable all individuals to stretch and grow to their full potential.
+Our communities are rich, alive, dynamic, and inclusive environments designed to enable all individuals to stretch and grow to their full potential.
 Only by challenging our assumptions through exploring and understanding our diversities can we create an environment where innovation, individuality, and creativity are maintained.
 We pledge ourselves to this end.

-On – campus housing first began at Indiana University Bloomington in 1906 with the establishment of Alpha Hall, a boarding house for female students.
-It was not until after 1937 that the university began providing on campus housing for male students.
+On-campus housing began at Indiana University Bloomington in 1906 with the establishment of Alpha Hall, a boarding house for female students.
+It was not until after 1937 that the university began providing on-campus housing for male students.

 World War II brought several military personnel to campus and created a housing shortage in Bloomington.
 The university responded by constructing more residence halls in the late 1940s and early 1950s.

-The twenty – first century has been marked by extensive renovations to existing buildings and new construction.
-In August 2010, Union Street Center apartments opened on ground formerly occupied by the oldest buildings of Ashton Center.
-In 2012, 3rd & Union apartments and a new dining facility both on the southeast side of campus opened — The Restaurants at Woodland, features nine micro-restaurants that introduced a new dining style to campus.
-Spruce Hall, a part of the Association of College and University Housing Officers – International's (ACUHO – I) 21st Century Project, also on the southeast side of campus opened in August 2013.
+The 21st century has been marked by extensive renovations to existing buildings and new construction.
+In August 2010, Union Street Center Apartments opened on the grounds formerly occupied by the oldest buildings of Ashton Center.
+In 2012, 3rd & Union Apartments, and a new dining facility, The Restaurants at Woodland, both on the southeast side of campus opened, featuring nine micro-restaurants and introducing a new dining style to campus.
+Spruce Hall, a part of the Association of College and University Housing Officers-International's (ACUHO-I) 21st Century Project, also on the southeast side of campus, opened August 2013.

-Today, RPS continues to update residential buildings, dining services and academic support programs.
-Our goal is to develop a housing and dining system that is in step with the college students of today and tomorrow.
+Today, RPS continues to update residential buildings, dining services, and academic support programs.
+Our goal is to develop a housing and dining system in step with the college students of today and tomorrow.